-This week, the Indianapolis Colts.
+This week, the Cleveland Browns take on the Indianapolis Colts.
 At 7-5, the Browns need to win at least three of their final four games of the season to even think about having a shot at the postseason.
-Of those four games, this week's contest against the Colts projects to be their toughest test, simply because you pretty much know you're going to have to beat QB Andrew Luck in a shootout.take on the
+Of those four games, this week's contest against the Colts projects to be their toughest test, simply because you pretty much know you're going to have to beat QB Andrew Luck in a shootout.

 When your head coach is just coming off of a big decision between starting QB Brian Hoyer and QB Johnny Manziel, from the outside, it doesn't seem like the Browns would be in position to beat the Colts.
 That isn't the case, though -- far from it, in fact.
 Our position-by-position evaluation and game prediction are below.